Global Convergence of the ODE Limit for Online Actor-Critic Algorithms in Reinforcement Learning: Introduction

 \section{Introduction}

-Actor-critic (AC) algorithms \cite{ konda2000actor, konda1999actor} have become some of the most successful and widely-used methods in reinforcement learning (RL) \cite{agostinelli2019solving, akkaya2019solving, sallab2017deep, silver2016mastering, silver2017mastering}.
-We study a class of online actor-critic algorithms and prove they converge to the solution of an ODE as the number learning steps becomes large.
+Actor-critic (AC) algorithms \cite{ konda2000actor, konda1999actor} have become some of the most successful and widely-used methods in reinforcement learning (RL) \cite{sutton2018reinforcement}.
+AC algorithms are typically implemented in two ways: either as a batch or online algorithm.
+In the batch setting, there is a ``double for loop" where one update of the actor in the outer for loop is followed by a large number of critic updates in the inner for loop to obtain a good approximation of the value function for the current policy.
+The convergence of batch AC has recently been studied in \cite{kumar2019sample, wang2019neural, yang2019global}.
+An online, two time-scale AC algorithm was first proposed in \cite{konda2000actor}, where the actor and critic are updated simultaneously with i.i.d. data samples.
+In this paper, we study a class of online actor-critic \cite{khodadadian2021finite, wu2020finite, xu2020non} algorithms where the data samples arrive from a Markov chain \cite{konda2002actor} (instead of i.i.d. data samples) and prove the actor/critic converge to the solution of an ODE as the number learning steps becomes large.
 It is then proven that the solution of the ODE converges to the optimal policy.

-We consider an actor-critic algorithm where the actor and critic are updated simultaneously at each new time step in the Markov chain.
-The data samples from the Markov chain are non-i.i.d. and the transition probability function depends upon the action selected at each time step.
+We consider an actor-critic algorithm where the actor and critic are updated simultaneously at each new time step by using the data samples from simultaneous simulations of two different Markov decision processes (MDPs).
+Specifically, the data samples used to update the critic are from the original MDP while the samples for the actor are from an artificial MDP with a sightly different transition probability (which will be clearly defined in Section \ref{ActorCriticAlgorithm}) such that the update direction of the actor asymptotically convergences to the unbiased policy gradient direction (see the algorithm in \cite{yang2019global} for details).
+The data samples from the MDPs are non-i.i.d. and the transition probability function depends upon the action selected at each time step.
 Actions are selected using the actor's current policy.
-Therefore, the stationary distribution of the Markov changes as the actor evolves during learning.
-An exploration component is included in the selection of the actions, where the exploration decays to zero as the number of learning steps becomes large.
-We find that carefully choosing the decay rate for the exploration as well as the learning rate is crucial for proving global convergence of the limit ODEs to the optimal policy.
+Therefore, the stationary distributions of the MDPs change as the actor evolves during learning.
+In order for the critic converge to the value function, an exploration component is included in the selection of the actions, where the exploration decays to zero as the number of learning steps becomes large.
+We find that carefully choosing the decay rate for the exploration as well as the learning rate is crucial for proving global convergence of the limit ODEs to the optimal policy and the learning rates we use can be easily implemented in practice.